Cybiko: Games

-The first games on the Cybiko were originally made in the classic board game genre – chess, checkers, backgammon, kalah, renju and seega.
-The "casual" puzzle games Phat Cash and Tooty Fruity were also made, with the latter requiring the Cybiko to be rotated horizontally to play.
-A first-person shooter engine was written on which Lost in Labyrinth is built, similar in gameplay to Wolfenstein 3D.
+The first games on the Cybiko were initially created in the genre of classic board games – chess, checkers, backgammon, kalah, renju and seega.
+The "casual" puzzle games Phat Cash and Tooty Fruity were also made, with the latter requiring the Cybiko to be held horizontally.
+A first-person shooter engine was written, on which the game Lost in Labyrinth is built, similar in gameplay to Wolfenstein 3D.
 The popular skateboarding game Blazing Boards is based on the racing engine which was later used as the basis for Tony Hawk's Pro Skater for cell phones, in a collaboration between Cybiko and THQ.
-Among the turn-based and real-time strategy games are Warfare and Land of Kings, with the latter requiring a memory card to work.
+Turn-based strategy and real-time strategy games include Warfare and Land of Kings, with the latter requiring a memory card to work.

 The flagship game on the system is CyLandia, which combines the tamagotchi and economic strategy genres.
 Cybiko devices with the game installed have pets called Cy-B (also called "cypets"), which the player has to raise.
-The game continues even when the devices are turned off, and in case of insufficient attention, the Cy-Bs can "escape" to any other Cybiko in range.
+The game continues on switched-off devices, and in case of insufficient attention, Cy-B could "run away" to any other Cybiko within range.
 Players can also voluntarily send pets to other devices.